 - Long-term care (initial placement if still enrolled with the plan)

 - Obstetrical admissions and newborn deliveries (exceeding 48 hours after vaginal delivery and 96 hours after cesarean section)

 - Private duty nursing and extended home health services (when covered)

 - Speech therapy, occupational therapy, and physical therapy (after 12 visits for each modality)

 - Diagnosis and treatment of sexually transmitted diseases (STDs) and other communicable diseases, such as tuberculosis and HIV, rendered by the DC Health Department

 - Imaging procedures related to emergency room services, observation care, and inpatient care

 - Immunizations by the DC Health Department and participating PCPs

-- OB/GYN services for 1 annual visit and the medically necessary follow-up care for a condition detected at that visit (the member must use a plan provider for these services)
+- OB/GYN services for 1 annual visit and the medically necessary follow-up care for a condition detected at that visit (the enrollee must use a plan provider for these services)

-- Podiatry and some dermatology services (the member must see a plan provider for these services)
+- Podiatry and some dermatology services (the enrollee must see a plan provider for these services)